 The mesocyclone continued to rotate and increase in size, until finally it backed up over the heads of the stormchasers who were watching it, spellbound.
-Wrote Miller, “The back edge of the meso[cyclone] is just about overhead.
+Wrote Miller (on a stormchaser website that no longer exists), “The back edge of the meso[cyclone] is just about overhead.
 Words and pictures cannot describe nor capture the sensation of this moment…it was very surreal…a religious experience to say the least.”
 The photograph he took, which accompanied those words, is above.

 Stormchasers know that there’s more to trying to catch a glimpse of a tornado than the adrenaline rush.
 They also know that a lot of people suspect as much, and worry that people without training will be so mesmerized by the power of the storms that they’ll inadvertently put themselves in harm’s way.
 Stormchaser websites commonly express the ambiguous tension between sharing what is essentially a mystical and powerful experience with others, while at the same time warning them not to partake of it themselves without instruction.
 Such warnings range from funny to formal.